kristianp335/maestro-dashboards/replit.md

 # Maestro GFD Cockpit Finance Dashboard

 ## Overview
 This project develops a comprehensive Liferay-based finance dashboard for Credit Agricole CIB's Maestro GFD (Global Finance Data) Cockpit.
 It aims to provide modular, configurable dashboard components for critical financial operations like loan management, deal tracking, risk analysis, and performance monitoring, adhering to CA-CIB's professional banking aesthetic.
-The system is designed to streamline financial data visualization and management for banking professionals, improving efficiency and analytical capabilities within the organization.
+The system is designed to streamline financial data visualization and management for banking professionals, improving efficiency and analytical capabilities within the organization, with a business vision to enhance efficiency and analytical capabilities within the organization, leading to improved decision-making and competitive advantage in the financial sector.

 ## User Preferences
 - Use simple, everyday language for communication